America on the Move

-The Transportation Hall of National Museum of American History is 26,000 square feet — with 340 objects.
-It features 19 historic settings in chronological order.
+Opened in 2003 after a $22 million renovation, the Transportation Hall of National Museum of American History is 26,000 square feet – with 340 objects.
+The Washington, D.C., attraction features 19 historic settings in chronological order.

 The exhibition “brings back to life the history of ships, trains, trucks, and automobiles.
 It also reveals America’s fascination with life on the road.”

-The large exhibit area highlights the Smithsonian’s transportation collection, including displays showing the history of the interstate highway system and images and artifacts from Route 66.
+A large exhibit area highlights the Smithsonian’s collection, including displays showing the history of the interstate highway system and images and artifacts from Route 66.

 A section about “life on the open road” notes how in the 1920s new highways began to affect people’s lives: “Some Americans used highways to migrate.

 Others earned a living on the road, or by its side, running businesses.
 Many Americans began to take to the highways for pleasure.”

 Travelers often saw the highway as a symbol of independence and freedom – although they depended on government for the roads, and on businesses such as automobile and tire manufacturers, oil refiners, gas stations and roadside restaurants.